Dairy Free Chocolate Cake

 - You can easily adapt this recipe to fit different pan sizes (instructions are further down in the post).

-- The recipe uses oil instead of butter to create the ultimate light and fluffy texture.
+- The recipe uses oil instead of butter to create the ultimate moist and light crumb.

 - Did I mention how easy it is to make?
-Seriously – one bowl and no mixer required for the cake!
+Seriously – one bowl and no mixer required for the cake layers!

 Ingredients Needed

 - Vegetable Shortening: I always use shortening in my buttercream recipes.
 It makes the buttercream more firm and easy to frost or pipe the cake with.
-You can replace this with dairy free butter but the buttercream may not hold it’s shape quite as well as it would with shortnening.
+When I tested this recipe with a few different dairy free butters, there were some that were firmer than others.
+If your dairy free butter is the texture of margarine, vegetable shortening can help firm it up, but you can replace this with dairy free butter if desired.

 Expert Tips